Make Salesforce and HubSpot work from the same truth.

 Sync errors pile up

 Sync failures create a backlog of records that never reconcile.
-The error log grows and nobody knows which failures actually matter.
+The error log grows, and nobody knows which failures actually matter.

 Reporting requires manual reconciliation